 Homemade Chicken Noodle Soup

-It’s January!
-It’s soup month!
-It’s chicken noodle soup with homemade egg noodles month!
-If you’ve never made pasta before, this is a great place to start.
+It’s chicken noodle soup with homemade egg noodles!
+If you’ve never made pasta before, egg noodles are a great place to start.
 These homemade egg noodles are the easiest pasta I’ve ever made and it’s only my butt-vanity that keeps me from making (and eating) them every damn day.

 I provided a recipe for the chicken soup to go with the noodles, but it’s a real ball-park kinda recipe since my soups are always different depending on what’s in the fridgamater.
 Sometimes there’s more celery or carrots (or less) or sometimes I add potatoes or turnips or cabbage or frozen mixed vegetables or just a shitload of corn.
 Whatever vegetables you use, the technique is the same: Boil chicken, make stock.
 Add vegetables.
 Boil.
 Add noodles.
 Boil.
 Add shredded chicken.
 Reheat and serve.

-The homemade egg noodles are what makes it truly homemade chicken noodle soup and if you can get them down (they are easy!) you can pretty much stick ’em in any old soup you got laying around and voila, people are singing your praises, lifting you up onto their shoulders and throwing confetti in your face.
+The homemade egg noodles are what makes it truly homemade chicken noodle soup and if you can get them down (they are easy!) you can pretty much stick ’em in any old soup you got laying around and just like that, people are singing your praises, lifting you up onto their shoulders and throwing confetti in your face until you choke.

 More Homemade Soup!